-First of all, this list is meant for long term travelers who want to regularly connect online, keep their blog and Instagram up-to-date and potentially earn some money with their travel photos/videos/stories.
+First of all, these travel tools for digital nomads are meant for long term travelers who want to regularly connect online, keep their blog and Instagram up-to-date and potentially earn some money with their travel photos/videos/stories.

 Secondly this list is based upon my own experiences traveling around the world for 15 months.